 Epidemiologic surveillance monitors all illnesses and injuries among active workers because it is not always possible to determine what health effects are due to occupational exposures and what are due to other causes.
-Most illness and injury diagnoses were reported to the occupational medicine clinic by workers who required return-to-work clearances.
-An absence due to illness or injury may involve more than one diagnosis, and epidemiologic surveillance includes all reported diagnoses.
-In addition, the OSHA 200 Log provides information on recorded occupational injuries and illnesses whether or not they involve absences.
+Most illness and injury diagnoses were reported to the occupational medicine clinic by workers who required return-to-work

-This report organizes illness and injury categories based on a standard reference, The International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM).
+This report organizes illness and injury categories based on a standard reference, the International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM).
 This reference is used to classify health events for statistical purposes.
 You can find specific health conditions in the Explanation of Diagnostic Categories section at the back of this report.

 The number of reported diagnoses categorized according to the ICD-9-CM and number of lost calendar days are presented in Figure 7.
-At INEEL, there were 263 diagnoses reported by women and 438 diagnoses reported by men in 1998.
-Female employees lost 7,873 workdays due to injury and illness.
-Among women, respiratory conditions (22 percent), conditions of the muscles and skeleton (17 percent), and genitourinary conditions (14 percent) accounted for 53 percent of all reported diagnoses.
-Almost half of the 59 diagnoses for respiratory conditions were due to acute respiratory infections; flu and pneumonia accounted for another 17 diagnoses, followed by bronchitis with 14 diagnoses.
-Forty percent of the 45 diagnoses affecting the muscles and skeleton were joint disorders followed by rheumatism (31 percent) and disc problems (20 percent).
+At INEEL, there were 259 diagnoses reported by women and 496 diagnoses reported by men in 2000.
+Female employees lost 7,155 workdays due to injury and illness.
+Among women, conditions of the muscles and skeleton (25 percent), genitourinary conditions (19 percent), and respiratory conditions (17 percent) accounted for 61 percent of all reported and back pain, followed by joint disorders (32 percent) and rheumatism (27 percent).
 Over 80 percent of the genitourinary conditions were due to disorders of the female reproductive tract.
-The most common injuries reported by women were fractures (36 percent), sprains and strains (22 percent), and bruises (11 percent).
+Conditions of the upper respiratory tract accounted for 60 percent of the respiratory diagnoses; flu and pneumonia accounted for another 21 percent, followed by bronchitis and asthma (16 percent).